 Tax Impact of Having a Child Self-Study

 Clients with children require extra attention as there are a variety of tax issues involving children ranging in age from 0 to 27.
-Topics include examining tax credits available to taxpayers with dependent children (including the expanded child tax credit); determining whether a dependency exemption is allowed or allowable (even though the deduction is zero after 2017); determining how the modified kiddie tax rules impact parents and children; allocating health insurance from the marketplace to nondependent children under age 27; and claiming tax benefits for qualified education expenses.
+Topics include examining tax credits available to taxpayers with dependent children (including the expanded child tax credit); determining whether a dependency exemption is allowed or allowable (even though the deduction is zero for 2018-2025); determining how the modified kiddie tax rules impact parents and children; allocating health insurance from the Marketplace to nondependent children under age 27; and claiming tax benefits for qualified education expenses.

 Upon completion of this course, you will be able to: